Antunnaki/workforce-democracy-project/DEPLOYMENT-CHECKLIST.md

 ### Test 1: 19th Amendment Question

-- [ ] Opened Universal Chat on website
+- [ ] Opened Universal Chat onwebsite
 - [ ] Asked: "What would be societal implications if the 19th amendment is repealed?"
 - [ ] Waited for response (10-15 seconds)

 **Expected Results:**

 - [ ] Received 5 sources
-- [ ] Sources are about women's rights/suffrage/voting (NOT Oasis/Thames Water)
+- [ ] Sources are about women's rights/suffrage/voting(NOT Oasis/Thames Water)
 - [ ] Sources include independent outlets (Common Dreams, Truthout, etc.)
 - [ ] Citations are clickable and open real article URLs